 Your International Driver’s Permit does not entitle you to drive a scooter in Japan.
 You MUST obtain a special scooter certification.
 If you have a Japanese automobile license, you can use that.
 To get a scooter certification, please follow these steps:

-- Go to the Licensing Center (menkyo sentaa 免許センター) near Kumamoto City bewteen 8:30 and 9 a.m. on the day you wish to take the scooter course.
+- Go to the Menkyo Center (免許センター, menkyo-sentaa) near Kumamoto City between 8:30 and 9 a.m. on the day you wish to take the scooter course.
 No appointment is necessary.
 If you are late they will make you come back another day.

 - Register for the day’s scooter course.
 You will have to fill out a bit of paperwork (in Japanese) for this.

 - Take a written exam, in English, consisting of 46 questions plus two picture questions each divided into three parts.
 (If you want to take the Japanese version instead, all the kanji have furigana written over them).
 In order to pass you need to get 45 or more questions correct.
 The “Rules of the Road” can be found here (a digital download version is also available): http://www.jaf.or.jp/e/road.htm

 - Take an “aptitude” test.
 This is nothing more than a vision test.
 Bring your glasses if you wear them for driving.

 - Residence Card

 - Residence certificate (住民票, juuminhyou), available at your municipal hall or at combinis with your “my number” card.

 - A passport-sized photo (3cm x 2.4cm).
 If you can’t get one beforehand, or forget, there’s an instant photo booth at the Menkyo Center where you can get these done for ￥700.